zowe/zlux-app-server/README.md

 http(s)://\<zLUX App Server\>:\<node.http(s).port\>/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html

-Once here, you should be greeted with a Login screen and a few Apps in the taskbar at the bottom of the screen.
-You can login with your mainframe credentials, and try out a few Apps to see how they interact with the framework:
+Once here, you should be greeted with a Login screen and Apps in the main menu if there were included some.
+If you set up ZSS as an authentication backend, you can login with your mainframe credentials.
+By default trivial authentication is used which allows to login with arbitrary credentials.

+There're a few Apps that you can try out to see how they interact with the framework:
-- tn3270-ng2: This App communicates with the zLUX App Server to enable a TN3270 connection in the browser
+- [tn3270-ng2](https://github.com/zowe/tn3270-ng2): This App communicates with the zLUX App Server to enable a TN3270 connection in the browser
-- sample-angular-app: A simple app showing how a zLUX App frontend (here, Angular) component can communicate with an App backend (REST) component.
+- [sample-angular-app](https://github.com/zowe/sample-angular-app): A simple app showing how a zLUX App frontend (here, Angular) component can communicate with an App backend (REST) component.
-- sample-react-app: Similar to the Angular App, but using React instead to show how you have the flexibility to use a framework of your choice.
+- [sample-react-app](https://github.com/zowe/sample-react-app): Similar to the Angular App, but using React instead to show how you have the flexibility to use a framework of your choice.
-- sample-iframe-app: Similar in functionality to the Angular & React Apps, but presented via inclusion of an iframe, to show that even pre-existing pages can be included
+- [sample-iframe-app](https://github.com/zowe/sample-iframe-app): Similar in functionality to the Angular & React Apps, but presented via inclusion of an iframe, to show that even pre-existing pages can be included

 #### Deploy example